 “He (Mr. N ) again begged it to be distinctly understood that what he had stated he merely threw out as a suggestion, considering that it was always better to be ‘safe than sorry.’ “

 See Also: If you need something to read, consider checking out 10 funny sayings that people either say wrong or get confused by.
 Who knows, maybe you’ll learn something!

 Example Sentences For “Better Safe Than Sorry”

-- Before I head to the grocery store, I should take a few seconds to lock the door to my house.
+- Before heading to work in the morning, I take a few seconds to lock the door to my house.
 It’s better to be safe than sorry.